abbasfaisalsyed/Fibonacci-using-Flask-Docker/README.md

 To run the docker-compose, go the fibonacci-flask folder which contains the docker-compose.yaml file and run docker-compose up command.
 You can use the API with the IP of the host running the docker-compose on port 5000.

+When you open the fibonacci-flask folder you find 2 folders (code,db) and a docker-compose.yaml file.
+The “code” folder contains another folder “app” which contains all the python scripts, a Dockerfile which creates the image for our flask server and is required by the docker-compose.yaml file, and a requirements.txt file that is used by the Dockerfile to install the required python modules using pip.
+The “db” folder contains an initialize.sql file that is required by the docker-compose.yaml file to create the database and tables when the MySQL container is run for the first time.

 Brief explanation of endpoints:

 •	/
 If the user accesses only the IP of the Flask server, the decorator with (/) handler is used and the function landing gets called which returns the message in JSON to the user to use  /fib/{number} & /health endpoints to acquire data.